AnFreTh/NAMpy/README.rst

 ***************
 Usage
 ***************
 All models are demonstrated in the examples folder.
-Generally xDL follows the Keras functional API such that you can use anything available for the Keras models.
+Generally nampy follows the Keras functional API such that you can use anything available for the Keras models.